Case Study: Exploring Demand Side Response via the FRED Project

 The introduction of renewable energy and electric vehicles (EVs) has changed the energy landscape.
 Our existing grid infrastructure is under increasing strain, and as a result, we need look into smarter ways to manage how energy is used.
-The Flexibly Responsive Energy Demand (FRED) project aims to do just that – it will explore Demand Side Response (DSR) and its place in a future, low carbon energy system.
+The Flexibly Responsive Energy Demand (FRED) project was therefore established to explore Domestic Demand Side Response (DSR) and its place in a future, low carbon energy system.

-DSR within homes is an intervention by consumers to flexibly alter consumption patterns in real-time at times of stress on the main electricity system, or in response to network operator price signals.
+DSR is an intervention to flexibly alter electricity consumption in real time to counteract stresses affecting electricity networks.
+While industrial DSR is reasonably well established (for example, from power stations), the opportunities for domestic DSR have not been fully explored.
 Using an intelligent system to adjust demand in real-time can benefit both the electricity network and consumers by:

 - reducing consumption during times of stress on the electricity network, for example by switching off non-essential services